ClaraSoenderborg/BScDataVisualisation/README.md

 The metrics are:
 1. Churn, which is lines added + lines deleted per file in each commit
-2. Growth, which is lined added - lines deleted per file in each commit
+2. Growth, which is lines added - lines deleted per file in each commit
 3. Commit, which is one per file in each commit.

 Optional argument:
 1. fileLimit, integer used to limit amount of files per week, where files are sorted descending by y-axis metric.

 To execute RepoPie, pipeline CSV-formatted data into the executable file.
 ```
 cat <path to csv> | ./repoPie -yAxis <metric> -nodeSize <metric>
 ```
 The data visualisation will be served in a local HTTP server, with a link in terminal to open in browser.

 ### RepoGitLog
 Helper tool to generate data for RepoPie, based on Git log for one or more local repositories.

 Input is an absolute path to one or more repositories, given through the `-repoPath` argument.
 If providing multiple repositories, separate each path with a comma without spacing.
 Output is CSV-formatted data with the headers: repoPath,date,author,fileName,churn,growth,commit.

 To run RepoGitLog, run the following command